How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 4. For what purpose do we process your data and on what legal basis?

 We process your personal data for various purposes in line with the relevant data protection laws, in particular the GDPR and the German Federal Data Protection Act ("Bundesdatenschutzgesetz", BDSG).
-The following generally apply in terms of the purpose of data processing: processing to meet contractual obligations (Article 6 Paragraph 1 Letter b GDPR), to safeguard legitimate interests (Article 6 Paragraph 1 Letter f GDPR), based on your consent (Article 6 Paragraph 1 Letter a GDPR) and/or based on statutory requirements (Article 6 Paragraph 1 Letter c GDPR).
+The following generally apply in terms of the purpose of data processing: processing to perform contractual obligations (Art.
+6 (1) lit. b GDPR), to protect legitimate interests (Art.
+6 (1) lit. f GDPR), based on your consent (Art.
+6 (1) lit. a GDPR) and/ or based on legal obligations (Art.
+6 (1) lit. c GDPR).

 5. Who receives my data?

-Service providers deployed by us and operating on our behalf (so-called "processors" cf. Article 4 No. 8 GDPR) can receive personal data.
+Service providers deployed by us and operating on our behalf (so-called "processors" cf. Art.
+4 No. 8 GDPR) can receive personal data.
 We use the following processors or categories of processor:

 - IT service providers